John Oliver Mocks Rudy Giuliani, Says Trump Is Going To 'Wind Up Behind Bars' on 'Last Week Tonight'

 “Because,” he explained, “just watch Giuliani, the president’s lawyer whose job is to potentially dismiss damning evidence of the Trump Tower meeting, basically do the exact opposite.”

-In his Sunday morning interview with Todd, Giuliani went on to admit that the June 2016 Trump Tower meeting with Donald Trump Jr., Jared Kushner, and Russian lawyer Natalia Veselnitskaya, “was originally for the purpose of getting information about Clinton.”
+In his Sunday morning interview with Todd, Giuliani went on to admit that the June 2016 Trump Tower meeting with Donald Trump Jr., Jared Kushner, and Russian lawyer Natalia Veselnitskaya “was originally for the purpose of getting information about Clinton.”

 When Todd claimed that such a meeting was proof of attempted collusion, Giuliani vehemently denied the accusation.